Ashtonn77/e-commerce-application/README.md

-# E-Commerce-Application
+# E-Commerce Application

+## Welcome to The Gotham Shopping Network...
+Hero or Villain, Bat suit or Clown suit, Face paints or Face masks.
+We got what you need.

-An E-Commerce application.
-Technologies used: Java, MySQL, Spring, Angular
+### Technologies used:
+1. Java
+2. MySQL
+3. Spring
+4. Angular